 ...

-Once the CPS investigation begins, what is your role as a parent?
+When CPS begins an investigation, what’s your role as a parent?

-Does my child need to be present at a CPS hearing?
+Does your child need to attend a CPS hearing?

 Ebook